Solaris Shade and Harvest Module

 - Glare / shading zones: shade actuators (INX/Core shades, Somfy PoE motors, etc.)

-- Site location in Settings → System (latitude, longitude, timezone) — required for glare
+- Site location in Settings → System (latitude, longitude, timezone) — required for glare and for clear-sky illuminance

 - Operator access to edit modules, facility zones, and automation tasks